seiren2k/CSE440/README.md

 # CSE440
-This course is done under the supervision of Dr. Mohammad Mahmudul Alam [MLD]
+This course is done under the supervision of Dr. Mohammad Mahmudul Alam [MLD] during FALL 2025